Peter Finch: Death

 Shortly after Raid on Entebbe finished shooting, Finch undertook a promotional tour for Network.
 On 13 January 1977 he appeared on The Tonight Show Starring Johnny Carson.
 George Carlin was also on the show that night; he joked about death.
-The day after, Finch had a heart attack in the lobby of the Beverly Hills Hotel and died at the age of 60.
-He is interred in the Hollywood Forever Cemetery.
+The day after, Finch suffered a fatal heart attack in the lobby of the Beverly Hills Hotel with Network director Sidney Lumet at his side.
+He was 60 years old.
+Finch is interred in the Hollywood Forever Cemetery.

-Oscar
+Academy Award

-Finch was nominated for an Oscar for Network and went on to posthumously win the award, which was accepted by his widow, Eletha Finch.
+At the 49th Academy Awards, Finch was nominated for an Oscar for Network and went on to posthumously win the award, which was accepted by his widow, Eletha Finch.
 Although James Dean (twice) and Spencer Tracy had previously been posthumously nominated for a Best Actor Oscar, Finch was the first actor to win the award posthumously, as well as the first Australian actor to win a Best Actor award.
-He was the only posthumous winner of an Oscar in an acting category until fellow Australian Heath Ledger won the Academy Award for Best Supporting Actor in 2009; there were many earlier posthumous Oscar winners in non-acting categories.
+He was the only posthumous winner of an Academy Award in an acting category until fellow Australian Heath Ledger won the Academy Award for Best Supporting Actor in 2009; there were many earlier posthumous Oscar winners in non-acting categories.
 Finch also won five Best Actor awards from the British Academy of Film and Television Arts (BAFTA), including one for Network.

 Shortly before he died, Finch told a journalist:We all say we're going to quit occasionally.
 I'd like to have been more adventurous in my career.
 But it's a fascinating and not ignoble profession.
 No one lives more lives than the actor.
 Movie making is like geometry and I hated maths.
 But this kind of jigsaw I relish.
 When I played Lord Nelson I worked the poop deck in his uniform.
 I got extraordinary shivers.
 Sometimes I felt like I was staring at my own coffin.
 I touched that character.
 There lies the madness.
 You can't fake it.